SaladTechnologies/salad-cloud-docs/products/sce/guides/metavoice-tts-api.md

 You can now use your endpoint with Swagger to interact with your API directly through the browser.
 Alternatively, you can send requests to your endpoint using tools like curl or Postman for testing and integration into your applications.
-Enjoy leveraging the power of MetaVoice and Salad Cloud for your text-to-speech and voice cloning needs!
+Enjoy leveraging the power of MetaVoice and SaladCloud for your text-to-speech and voice cloning needs!